4 Common Mistakes in Learning English (and How to Fix Them)

 Do any of those words describe how you still feel in English, even after studying and practicing for years?

-It is possible you are making some mistakes in your English learning and these mistakes are making it MUCH more difficult for you to make progress.
+It’s possible you are making some common mistakes in English learning and these mistakes are making it MUCH more difficult for you to make progress.

-Here are 4 common mistakes that language learners make.
-I will explain why they are mistakes and how you can fix them so keep reading!
+I want to share 4 common mistakes that language learners make so you can avoid them or stop making them.
+I will explain why they are mistakes and how you can fix them.

 - You don’t live in an English-speaking country

 - You don’t use English in your work